Mojo-Numerics-and-Algorithms-group/NuMojo/style guide.md

 Document docstring decribing what it does, if it is in an init file it will be the docstring for the module.
 """
 ```
-All aliases and file level varaibles must have a docstring that describes what they are placed below the declaration.
+All aliases and file level varaible definitions must have a docstring that describes what they are placed below the declaration.
 ```python
 alias Example = Int
 """Aliases can be explained with docstrings and should if they exist in the global scope."""